blusubz/Blog/README.md

   nodejs runtime - https://nodejs.org/en/download/ <br>

-  Run the following command in the CD to install a package.json: <br>
+  Run the following command in the CD to install all node_modules folder: <br>

       npm init -y